hooh-hooah/AI_Tips/mods/Hairs.md

 If you setup your own modding project in unity editor then you need to import assets to get started.

-You can get nice small prepared assets here.
+You can get nice small prepared assets [here](https://github.com/hooh-hooah/AI_Tips/tree/master/files).

 ### Prepare Scene

 Now you need to prepare your scene Export head mesh/object from the game and place it nicely to see what's going on in one glance.
-You can get my workspace from this repository.
+You can get my workspace from this [location](https://github.com/hooh-hooah/AI_Tips/tree/master/files/workspace).

 ![](img/20191207100125753_Unity.png)